Like what you’ve read? Subscribe:

 Return of the Security Deposit

-Since March 2014, when the final walkthrough (etat-des-lieux) is perfectly fine, the security deposit must be returned within a month.
+When the final walkthrough (in French, état-des-lieux) is perfectly fine, the security deposit must be returned within a month.
 If there are any pending issues during the walkthrough, the security deposit can be returned to the tenant within two months, starting from the date the tenant has returned the keys of the apartment to the owner.

 At the end of your stay, the final walkthrough (état-des-lieux de sortie) provides the grounds for comparison on the apartment's state with the initial walkthrough (état-des-lieux d'entrée).
-This état-des-lieux is performed in the presence of the tenant and the owner or a representative of either one.
+This inventory of the premises is performed in the presence of the tenant and the owner or a representative of either one.

 This comparison will establish whether deductions need to be made for damage and necessary repairs.
-Also, any outstanding rent or pending housing tax (taxe d'habitation) would be deducted at that time.
+Also, any outstanding rent or pending housing tax (in French, taxe d'habitation) would be deducted at that time.

 If the security deposit is not returned in full, the owner must justify the deductions (receipts and/or estimates of any repairs or replacement of damaged or lost items, etc.).